-What can you do as a foster carer to manage this situation :
+What can I do as a foster parent to manage the situation?

 If it is necessary for the police to be called once the young person has been found then there will be a meeting called a ‘Safe and Well’ meeting and this should be done by an independent person.
 The reason for this meeting is to establish the reason for the young person going missing and also to gain information about how we can help them and if there are any underlying issues we don’t know about.

 The police, will routinely check your home as a first port of investigation.
 Please do not be alarmed this is ‘normal’ practice for them.